nixn/pdns-etcd3/doc/ETCD-structure.md

 * Key: `<prefix><domain>/<QTYPE>/<id>` (the slashes are literal)
     * `<domain>` is a domain name, with or without a trailing dot, e.g. `example.net` or `www.example.net.`<br>
     It could also be reversed (see configuration option `reversed-names`), which then looks like `net.example` or `net.example.www.`.
-    The root domain `.` is an exception: the dot must not be omitted, regardless of the option value.
+    The root domain `.` is an exception: the dot must not be omitted, regardless of the option value.<br>
+    **WARNING: The current version requires `reversed-names` to be true due to implementation details.**
     * `<QTYPE>` is the type of the resource resource, e.g. `A`, `MX`, …
     * `<id>` is user-defined, it has no meaning in the program, it may even be empty.
 * Value: `<JSON object>` or `<plain string>`